celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 ## Appendix 1: Notation
+Message sets are represented as `M` if there is need to represent more than one message set within a single scope then `N` is used for the other message set.
 Elements of sets are represented with lower case letters (e.g. `m ∈ M`).
 Because all sets are messages we use `m` to represent an element and if we need to denote 2 messages from the same set we use `n` to denote the second message.
 Other variables are represented with Upper case letters (e.g. `H` for height).

 Composite objects are defined by a set of comma separated variables enclosed in angled brackets.\